versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 If you wish to produce media in a mediasoup router by using an external tool (such as FFmpeg or GStreamer) or make mediasoup receive media produced by other RTP source:

 * Check your mediasoup [router.rtpCapabilities](/documentation/v3/mediasoup/api/#router-rtpCapabilities) as those determine the kind of media (codecs configuration, RTCP capabilities, RTP header extensions, etc) that mediasoup can receive.
-* Create (if not already created) a plain RTP transport in mediasoup and get its local IP and port for RTP (and optionally for RTCP if your external endpoint does not support RTCP-mux).
+* Create (if not already created) a plain transport in mediasoup and get its local IP and port for RTP (and optionally for RTCP if your external endpoint does not support RTCP-mux).
 * Decide the RTP settings of your external endpoint (SSRC values, codec payload type, RTCP capabilities, etc.) and create a [RtpSendParameters](/documentation/v3/mediasoup/rtp-parameters-and-capabilities/#RtpSendParameters) object.
 Those RTP parameters must match what your endpoint will send to mediasoup.
-* Create a producer (via `transport.produce()`) on top of the plain RTP transport with those RTP parameters.
+* Create a producer (via `transport.produce()`) on top of the plain transport with those RTP parameters.
-* Instruct your external endpoint to send media to the local IP and port(s) of the mediasoup plain RTP transport.
+* Instruct your external endpoint to send media to the local IP and port(s) of the mediasoup plain transport.

 ### Consuming Media in an External Endpoint (RTP Out)